0nix/ggj21/twine/scriptstuff.md

 "So, it truly seems to be an honest mistake what happened."
 He says triumphantly.

 "Oh. is that so?"
 Leitzka asks, nonchalant.
-It's clear Lietzka does not belive Hassel.
+It's clear Lietzka does not believe Hassel.

 "Many a man can save himself if he admits he's done wrong and takes his punishment, as Ibsen would say."
 Hassel says, jubilant.
 "Even the great Party tars and feathers the wrong man once in a blue moon, how auspicious that it would be me... and you!"
 You observe that Hassel has not understood that he is not trusted.